fizzed/shmemj/README.md

  - Native binding for Java are written in Rust
  - Thorough unit tests along with automated testing across operating systems and versions
  - Sophisticated ```ShmemChannel``` which provides a socket-like interface for communicating between Java programs
+ - Supports Java 11+ (could support earlier versions but this lib uses the new process id utilities added in Java 9)

 ## Performance